PsyTeachR/ads-v1/docs/04-data.md

 junk,4,2.03,d,T,4 - 5,2020-01-4
 ```

-First, the file starts with a note: "This is my messy dataset".
-We want to skip the first two lines.
+First, the file starts with a note: "This is my messy dataset" and then a blank line.
+The first line of data should be the column headings, so we want to skip the first two lines.
 You can do this with the argument `skip` in `read_csv()`.

 ```r